knola/web/content/faq.md

 ### Can anyone join in experiment development?

 Yes!
-Please just contact us at [team@knola.co](mailto:team@knola.co) to discuss.
+Please just [contact us](contact) to discuss.
 All of Knola's works are licensed under [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/), so you can reuse content even commercially.

 -->

 ### How can I register as a participant?

-Send an email to [team@knola.co](mailto:team@knola.co) from your desired contact address, and we'll contact you when we start running deliberations.
+Simply [email us](contact) from your desired contact address, and we'll contact you when we start running deliberations.

 ## Alternatives